qctipconf/qctipconf.github.io/venue.md

 surrounded by a concentration of science departments (Physics, Computer Science, Materials, Engineering, Chemistry) that conduct world-leading research in all aspects of quantum technologies.

 ![Oxford Venue](assets/images/venue2.png){:.center-images}

+### Near the Venue

+- (less than 1 min walk) The major development project, the Schwarzman Centre for the Humanities building has just opened and participants can enjoy its public spaces and its cafe

+- (3 min walk)  The MI is located at the heart of the lively Jericho district of Oxford which has a broad range of restaurants, pubs and cafes where participants can explore various breakfast and dinner options

+- (less than 5 min walk) other science departments

 ### Banquet Dinner